brendancooper1332/android-video-trimmer/README.md

 [![](https://jitpack.io/v/jZAIKO/android-video-trimmer.svg)](https://jitpack.io/#jZAIKO/android-video-trimmer)
 [![](https://jitpack.io/v/a914-gowtham/android-video-trimmer.svg)](https://jitpack.io/#a914-gowtham/android-video-trimmer)

-## 📚 This library is not actively maintained. feel free to fork it
+## 📚 This library is not actively maintained. feel free to fork it.
+This library is forked from https://github.com/a914-gowtham/android-video-trimmer

 # Android-video-trimmer